Skip to main content

 File System Access

-All components that require file-based input/output MUST use the IsolatedContainerVolume utility for Docker-in-Docker compatibility and multi-tenant security.
+All components that require file-based input/output MUST use the IsolatedContainerVolume utility for multi-tenant security.

 import { IsolatedContainerVolume } from '../../utils/isolated-volume';